cse19922021/DeepMute/readme.md

 In this step, you need to cd to the TensorFlow source directory and configure TensorFlow with its optional parameters.
 You need to run ./configure.py

 ## Step 5:
-run `mutate.py` to start the main phase of mutation analysis.
+Run `mutate.py` to start the main phase of mutation analysis.